maitogami123/maitoProfile/README.md

 <!--h2 without bottom border-->
 <div id="user-content-toc">
   <ul align="center">
-    <summary><h2 style="display: inline-block">In programming almost nobody knows what the h♥ll they're doin' and we all just use google to figure things out on the fly</h2></summary>
+    <summary><h2 style="display: inline-block">In programming almost nobody knows what the h♥ll they're doin' <br> and we all just use google to figure things out on the fly</h2></summary>
   </ul>
 </div>